Reggeized model for $\gamma p \to \rho^- \Delta^{++}(1232)$ photoproduction

 Since a particle of spin-$J$ has $2J+1$ EM multipole moments, there are four EM multipole moments at the $\gamma\Delta\Delta$ vertex in addition to the three multipole moments at the $\gamma\rho\rho$ vertex in the charged process $\gamma p\to \rho^-\Delta^{++}$.
-This could cause further complication in establishing gauge invariance of the reaction process.
-As discussed in Ref. \cite{bgyu-rho}, the validity of the Ward identity for the $\gamma\rho\rho$ coupling is crucial to render gauge invariance rather a simpler form.
+As discussed in Ref. \cite{bgyu-rho}, the validity of the Ward identity for the longitudinal component of the $\gamma\rho\rho$ coupling is crucial to render gauge invariance the more simple form.
 This is true for the $\gamma\Delta\Delta$ vertex as well \cite{bgyu-pi-delta}.
-In this work, therefore, based on the Ward identities for the charge couplings in these vertices we first formulate a gauge invariant model for the $\gamma p\to \rho^-\Delta^{++}$ process with the full propagators taken into account for both the $\Delta$-baryon and $\rho$-meson.
-This will make the model-description complete for the interaction between higher-spin particles with the EM multipole moments fully considered.
-We, then, proceed to the higher energy region to investigate the convergence of the reaction cross section.
+In this work, therefore, based on the Ward identities at these charge couplings vertices we first formulate a gauge invariant model for the $\gamma p\to \rho^-\Delta^{++}$ process with the full propagators taken into account for the $\Delta$ baryon and $\rho$ meson.
+This will make the model description complete for the interaction between higher-spin particles with the EM multipole moments fully considered.
+We, then, proceed to higher energy region to investigate convergence of the reaction cross section.